centreon/centreon-documentation/en/monitoring/pluginpacks.md

 user interface, described in this chapter.

-To get an up-to-date list of all Plugin Packs with their respective monitoring procedure, please refer to the Pugin Packs chapter in this documentation.
+To get an up-to-date list of all Plugin Packs with their respective monitoring procedure, please refer to the section on [Plugin Packs](../integrations/plugin-packs/introduction.html).

 ![image](../assets/configuration/pluginpacks/pp_list.png)